 Ops: “I don’t have permissions to see it…oh wait, now I do but this diagram is dated two years ago and there’s no Boston.”

-Eng: “Damn, well I’m not in office right now, I’ll try to update it later but you could try Arch team.”
+Eng: “Damn, well I’m not in the office right now, I’ll try to update it later but you could try Arch team.”

 Arch: “Why are you calling me, I’m an Architect!”

 But let’s say there was a tool that could automate each silo’s tasks.
-Design, Build, Deploy, and Validate/Operate all derived from your high level business intent?
+Design, Build, Deploy, and Validate/Operate all derived from your high-level business intent?

 That, my friends, is what Apstra does.
 And we aren’t only working with one switch vendor because unlike those vendors, we don’t want to sell you switches.
 Choose Cisco, Arista, Juniper, Cumulus, or TBD…and we’ve got you covered.
 We are a software solution and aren’t replacing the Network OS, because they are good at what they do!
-But we are automating and optimizing the NOS in this vendor-agnostic, top down way and it’s very, very cool.
+But we are automating and optimizing the NOS in this vendor-agnostic, top-down way and it’s very, very cool.

 Soooooo, I know everyone is busy, busy, busy – I still love this graphic:

-It’s because of this and how amazing I think Apstra’s intent-based OS is that I created this demo and broke down each network lifecycle stage into 5-7 minute chunks.
+It’s because of this and how amazing I think Apstra’s intent-based networking is that I created this demo and broke down each network lifecycle stage into 5-7 minute chunks.
 A mere 26 minutes total.
 Even a CIO could find this much time.